ea-foundation/raise/README.md

 - `account`: Account used to populate `account` in the webhook payload and select the appropriate bank details from [bank accounts](#bank-transfer).
 - `provider_hover_text`: Object with language properties (e.g. "en").
 The values are objects with payment provider properties (e.g. "stripe").
 The values are strings that are inserted into the title property of the corresponding payment provider labels.

-Non-default label settings can not be overridden partially.

 Supports placeholders: `%country%`, `%payment_method%`, `%purpose%`, `%reference_number%`, `%bank_transfer_formatted%`